-The result is positive when the index of the analyzed sample is higher than 1.0.
-In this case, the IgG antibody concentration against Aspergillus fumigatus antigens is considered as clinically significant.
-This result leads to an aspergillosis or an aspergillus sensitisation.
+The result is positive when the index of the analyzed sample is higher or equal to 1.0.
+In this case, the IgG antibody concentration against Schistosoma mansoni antigens is considered as clinically significant.
+It indicates that the patient has had a contact with the parasite.